imandra-ai/fix-engine/README.md

 ```

 It's important to note that the 'translation' of the English-prose
-statements into IML (or other mathematically precise languages) may
+statements into IML (or other mathematically precise formal languages)
-not be unique due to the natural ambiguity of English.
-This inherent
+may not be unique.
+The inherent ambiguity of natural languages is a
-ambiguity in natural languages is a major reason why the efforts of
+major reason why the efforts of formalising protocol specifications
-formalising protocol specifications must be collaborative and
+must be collaborative and industry-wide.
-industry-wide.

 Notice how this approach differs from traditional 'testing'.
 In the
 statement above, we're making a high-level claim about the model